Kaamelott: Social and psychological problems

-The comic skits sometimes include serious reflections on themes like war, capital punishment and bureaucracy, among many others.
-The lead character, King Arthur of Britain (or Logres), has very progressive ideas, and tries to abolish the slave trade, torture, and capital punishment.
-His ideas usually clash with those of his father-in-law and minister of war and justice, Léodagan "Le Sanguinaire"("the Bloodthirsty").
+The comic skits sometimes include serious reflections on themes such as war, capital punishment, and bureaucracy, among others.
+The lead character, King Arthur of Britain (or Logres), has very progressive ideas and tries to abolish the slave trade, torture, and capital punishment.
+His ideas usually clash with those of his father-in-law and minister of war and justice, Léodagan "Le Sanguinaire" ("the Bloodthirsty").
 Arthur also clashes with Lancelot, his prime minister and chief of staff, who believes that the Round Table and the Grail Quest should be for an elite, not for the self-selected group of rather ordinary men who have answered Arthur's call.
 Both Léodagan and Lancelot are exasperated by the shenanigans of the so-called knights, and Arthur is torn between admitting they are pretty useless and insisting that they are worthy of the Grail.

-Even the idiotic characters, however, are given qualities that explain Arthur's patience with them, and make them more likable and interesting to the viewer.
-For instance, Perceval of Wales first appears in medieval literature in the work of Chretien de Troyes as the destined Grail Knight, but also a clumsy and foolish boy.
+Even the idiotic characters, however, are given qualities that explain Arthur's patience with them and make them more likable and interesting to the viewer.
+For instance, Perceval of Wales first appears in medieval literature in the work of Chretien de Troyes as both the destined Grail Knight and a clumsy, foolish boy.
 In Kaamelott, he is the only character besides Arthur for whom Excalibur glows when it is picked up.
 But he is the least confident of the knights, and for good reason.
 He is not sure of his own name.
-He fails almost every mission he is trusted to undertake.
-He is illiterate, cannot understand the concept of a map, and insists North and South are relative concepts.
+He fails almost every mission he is entrusted with.
+He is illiterate, cannot understand the concept of a map, and insists that North and South are relative concepts.
 On the other hand, he loves and is extremely faithful to Arthur.
-In Book 5, Arthur puts Excalibur back into the stone as a way of showing challengers to the throne, coming from all over the country to try to take the magical sword back out again, that only he is the rightful king.
+In Book 5, Arthur puts Excalibur back into the stone to show challengers to the throne, from all over the country, who come to try to take the magical sword back out again, that only he is the rightful king.
 Some of Arthur's knights and allies do try their luck with the sword, but Perceval refuses and convinces his fellow knight Karadoc to do the same.
-Astier has described Perceval as “naïve but lucid” and (provocatively) as “the most intelligent” of the knights in his analysis of the sword in the stone situation.
-Perceval dreams of space travel and at one point tries to explain the theory of special relativity to Arthur.
-He also has the ability to count, at a glance, people or objects (such as the stones in the fortress of Kaamelott) and to grasp the "values" of cards or objects in complicated games.
+Astier has described Perceval as "naïve but lucid" and (provocatively) as "the most intelligent" of the knights in his analysis of the sword in the stone situation.
+Perceval dreams of space travel and, at one point, tries to explain the theory of special relativity to Arthur.
+He can also count people or objects at a glance (such as the stones in the fortress of Kaamelott) and grasp the "values" of cards or objects in complicated games.
 In Livre 6, we learn one possible explanation for Perceval's peculiarities: his parents found him in a crop circle; in Livre III.i.22, it is strongly implied that crop circles are made by visiting extraterrestrials.
 So he may not be human at all.